umbraco/UmbracoDocs/Fundamentals/Setup/Server-Setup/permissions-v10.md

 :::

 :::note
-If you have any specific static files / media items / etc then you should add the appropriate permissions accordingly.
+If you have any specific static files/media items/etc, you should add the appropriate permissions accordingly.

 The permissions documentation as it is should allow you to run a plain Umbraco install successfully, the rest is up to you.
 :::